 About Me

-Beyond research, I’m passionate about teaching math and physics.
-I serve as volunteer faculty at Mount Tamalpais College, which offers degree programs to the incarcerated population at San Quentin Rehabilitation Center.
-There, I’ve taught precalculus and physics, and have also worked as a substitute instructor and tutor for other math courses.
+Beyond research, I am passionate about teaching math and physics.
+I have served as volunteer faculty at Mount Tamalpais College, which offers degree programs to the incarcerated population at San Quentin Rehabilitation Center.
+There, I have taught precalculus and physics, and worked as a substitute instructor and tutor for other math courses.

 Education